Sam Haggerty Player Props: Mariners vs. Angels

 Angels Pitching Rankings (2022)

-- Detmers will start for the Angels, his first of the season.
+- Suarez takes the mound for his first start of the season for the Angels.

-- In his last appearance on Saturday, Oct.
-1, the 23-year-old southpaw, started and went six innings against the Texas Rangers.
+- The 25-year-old left-hander started and threw seven innings in his last appearance on Sunday, Oct.
+2 against the Texas Rangers.

 © 2023 Data Skrive.
 All rights reserved.